itssimplysafaa/FatalCarCrashAnalysis/README.md

 The purpose of this dashboard is to provide a high-level overview of Fatal Car Crash Data in the city of Charlotte, North Carolina from the years 2019 to 2023.

+### Important Questions
+What days of the week and times of day are the most fatal car crashes happening?

+What types of fatal car crashes are the most common?

+What are the most common causes of fatal car crashes?

+What areas of Charlotte are the most fatal car crashes happening?

+How have measures such as top fatal crash causes, and top crash types changed in those 5 years?

 ### Data Sources and Tools
 The dataset is public through the City of Charlotte's website. https://data.charlottenc.gov/datasets/charlotte::fatal-or-serious-injury-crashes/explore